Using a team account? Go to Suspend a user from a team account.

 - From the Admin console Home page, go to Users.

-You can also find this option at the top-left of the user's account page, under More .
+You can also find this option at the left of the user's account page.

 Suspend users in bulk

-To suspend multiple users using a CSV file, follow the directions in Add several users at once.
+To suspend multiple users using a CSV file, follow the directions in Add or update multiple users from a CSV file.